Do Interventions Work?

-A Review of Intervention Definitions and Techniques
+Intervention Definitions and Intervention Strategies

 Direct, Indirect and Forcible Interventions

 In general, all types of addiction interventions will fall under one of three categories: direct, indirect and forcible.
+The intervention success rate can vary depending on the types.

 An indirect intervention focuses on the addict’s family and environment.
 In some unfortunate cases, the family and friends of the addict realize there is a problem, but the addict refuses to accept treatment.
-An indirect intervention provides guidance for those closest to the addict, to make his or her environment more conducive to healing.
+An indirect intervention provides guidance for those closest to the addict to make his or her environment more conducive to healing.

 Some Specific Types of Addiction Interventions